-Book gathering…I’m slowly working through one book the past couple months, but I really don’t read very much in the summer.
-I’ve been stacking up a few on a special corner of the shelf for fall/winter when the longer hours of darkness welcome long books.
-It’s not that I don’t have time in the summer, I just don’t feel as interested in reading when the sun is out and there are things to do outside.
+Book gathering…I’ve been slowly reading one book the past couple months.
+I don’t read very much in the summer, so I’ve been stacking up a few on a special corner of the shelf for fall/winter when the longer hours of darkness makes reading more appealing.

 What about you?
 Does summer end when school starts, or do you let summer stretch until the weather agrees it’s time for a change of seasons?